 The barrel is the housing that holds all the optical parts together.
 The housing protects the optical components and holds them in a stable position so they don’t shift from mechanical shock or when dropped.

-Many of the better binoculars have O-ring seals to keep water and moisture out.
-In many high-priced models, the interior is also filled with inert gas to ensure water resistance even when submerged under water.
+Many of the better binoculars have barrels and housing, O-Ring sealed to keep water and moisture out.
+Some even purge the inside with noble gas to guarantee water tightness even when submerged.

 Path of Light in Porro Prism Binoculars